 Lifeline also produced world premiere adaptations of J. R. R. Tolkein's The Lord of the Rings trilogy (The Fellowship of the Ring, The Two Towers, and The Return of the Ring) and four installments of the Dorothy L. Sayers Lord Peter Wimsey mysteries (Whose Body?, Strong Poison, Gaudy Night, and Busman's Honeymoon).

 Family MainStage productions have included A Wrinkle in Time, Lizard Music, The Snarkout Boys and the Avacado of Death, The Phantom Tollbooth, Journey of the Sparrows, The Silver Chair, Johnny Tremain, and Treasure Island.

 In 1986 Lifeline inaugurated its KidSeries program.
 Productions have included Mr. Popper's Penguins, Mike Mulligan and His Steam Shovel, Bunnicula, James and the Giant Peach, The Story of Ferdinand, Mrs. Piggle-Wiggle, My Father's Dragon, Click Clack Moo: Cows That Type, The Stinky Cheese Man, Duck for President, The True Story of the 3 Little Pigs!, The Velveteen Rabbit, The Last of the Dragons, and Arnie the Doughnut.

-Plays commissioned by Lifeline Theatre have gone on to publication (nearly a dozen), and to over a hundred future productions, in thirty U.S. states, four Canadian provinces, as well as in England and Ireland.
+Plays commissioned by Lifeline Theatre have gone on to publication (nearly a dozen), and to over two hundred future productions, in over forty U.S. states, six Canadian provinces, as well as in England, Ireland, Australia, and Guatemala.

 Click here for a complete list of past productions.